 - Atropine Drops: prescription eye drops that are given once a day

-- Orthokeratology (Ortho-K): hard contact lenses that reshape your cornea overnight; no need for glasses or contacts during the daytime
+- Orthokeratology (Ortho-K): hard contact lenses that reshape your cornea overnight; no need for glasses or contacts during the daytime.
+For more information, visit their website!

 - Bifocal/Multi-focal Contact Lenses: soft disposable contacts worn during the day; just like regular contacts